 Figure 2 from Miller et al (2017).
 Kalirin7, a postsynaptic Rho GDP/GTP exchange factor, plays a crucial role in the effects of cocaine on behavior.
 Mass spectrometry quantified phosphorylation at 26 sites in Kal7 from rat nucleus accumbens and prefrontal cortex before and after exposure to acute or chronic cocaine.

 View the Yale/NIDA Neuroproteomics Center Publications Archive

 Figure 2b from Rich et J. Neurosci.
 (2016) publication and CPDD (2015) poster.
 Identification of signaling pathways regulated by cocaine-associated memory extinction and reconsolidation.
 Phosphoproteomic analysis from tissue collected following memory manipulations reveals phosphopeptides regulated in the same direction by extinction vs reconsolidation.

-View the Yale/NIDA Neuroproteomics Center Poster Abstracts Archives
+View the Yale/NIDA Neuroproteomics Center Posters and Abstracts Archives